Royals vs. Nationals Player Props Betting Odds

-Lane Thomas and Vinnie Pasquantino are among the players with prop bets available when the Washington Nationals and the Kansas City Royals meet at Kauffman Stadium on Friday (first pitch at 8:10 PM ET).
+Player prop bet odds for Vinnie Pasquantino, Lane Thomas and others are available when the Kansas City Royals host the Washington Nationals at Kauffman Stadium on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!